Thousands Hit The Streets In Fresh Algeria Protests - UrduPoint

 "I hope that my children and grandchildren get to live in a better Algeria than the one I have lived through," said Khadidja, a protester in her seventies.

-She said she had taken part in every rally since the first one on February 22, 2019.
+She said she had taken part in every rally since the first on February 22, 2019.

+Demonstrators, who are demanding a sweeping overhaul of a ruling system in place since Algeria's independence from France in 1962, chanted slogans calling for a "civilian state, not a military one".